 - Road: There are regular buses that run between Kodaikanal and various other South Indian cities.

 Cherrapunjee is the perfect monsoon travel destination that experiences incessant rain and thunderous clouds.
 It is also the second wettest place on the planet after Mawsynram.
 In August, Cherrapunjee receives heavy rainfall and allow travellers to bask in the glory of the gorgeous waterfalls.
 Nothing can beat the unparalleled beauty of the Seven Sisters Falls during the monsoons.

 The sight of the seven waterfall cascades bursting out of the dark, jagged rock will blow your mind.
 Although the weather is wet, it is incredibly romantic to spend moments of tranquillity with loved ones.
 Cherrapunjee receives frequent downpours throughout the year.
 But there is heavy rainfall between June and September.
 The temperature comes down to 12 degrees Celsius.
-Trekking to the Double Decker Root Bridge is not recommended in August because the roads are muddy and the steps turn slippery.

 Things to do in Cherrapunjee